computersarecool/willynolan.com/_posts/research/2017-04-03-inpainting.md

 sections:
   -
-     - p: "Living in the Mission district I frequently see a lot of tourists, a lot of graffiti and a lot of litter.
-One day I grew concerned - what if all of the pictures the tourists take accidentally contained graffiti or litter?"
+     - p: "While living in the Mission district I frequently saw a lot of tourists, a lot of graffiti and a lot of litter."

+     - p: "One day I grew concerned - what if all of the pictures the tourists take accidentally contained graffiti or litter?"

+     - p: "This concern led me to explore inpainting - the process of reconstructing regions of an image."

   -
-    - p: "This concern led me to explore inpainting - the process of reconstructing regions of an image.
-The tool I made allows for a user to indicate the region of a photograph to be replaced and then uses exemplar-based texture synthesis to fill in the region."
+    - p: "The tool I made allows for a user to indicate the region of a photograph to be replaced and then uses exemplar-based texture synthesis to fill in the region."

     - p: "At a high level, exemplar-based texture synthesis looks at the input photo and finds a region (the source) that is the best candidate to replace a patch in the selected (target) region of the image."

   -
-    - p: 'This project implements the academic paper
+    - figul:
-<a href="https://ieeexplore.ieee.org/abstract/document/1323101">Region Filling and Object Removal by Exemplar-Based
+        - '<a href="https://ieeexplore.ieee.org/abstract/document/1323101">Region Filling and Object Removal by Exemplar-Based
 Image Inpainting</a> by Criminisi et al.'
+      figcaption: "This project implements the academic paper:"
 ---